markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 ![image](./images/rollups19.webp)
 <span class="text-base italic text-center">
-Istanbul, L2DAYS, 14th November 2023.
-Myself staying at the food court to the side of the conference building.
-Mosyo Coffee, where zkCafe took place, is on the front.

 <span>

 This is perhaps the largest comparison table I've ever made.
-No wonder—in the last year, the Ethereum community has come up with many new ideas and technologies that can be flexibly combined and manipulated to create completely new solutions that solve the most pressing problems in the area, even with existing tech.
+No wonder — in the last year, the Ethereum community has come up with many new ideas and technologies that can be flexibly combined and manipulated to create completely new solutions that solve the most pressing problems in the area, even with existing tech.

 Yes, I am still convinced that rollup interoperability is the most pressing problem that prevents us from onboarding the entire world to Web3.
 Scaling is no longer so urgent—4844 allows us to handle up to a thousand transactions per second, comparable to financial activity in the largest countries in the world; PeerDAS, coming in a year, will increase this even further.
 Fragmentation, however, still poses a severe threat to the Ethereum ecosystem.
 No matter how large it grows, the ecosystem should not feel like a dozen distinct empires but as one large mechanism.
 So different, but so identical.